 Based for twenty years in the American West, ASFB now sits at the vanguard of its field, brandishing a strong national reputation.
 Repeat engagements at the American Dance Festival, Harris Theater for Music and Dance, Jacob’s Pillow Dance Festival, Joyce Theater, The Kennedy Center, Saratoga Performing Arts Center, and Wolf Trap testify to the company’s popularity and ability to please audiences.
 Overseas invitations arrived and ASFB embarked on international tours to Brazil, Canada, France, Greece, Guatemala, Israel, Italy and Russia.
-Premier funders – National Endowment of the Arts, Joyce Foundation, Wolf Trap Foundation, Dance St. Louis, Jerome Robbins Foundation and Princess Grace Foundation – have supported ASFB’s growth.
+Premier funders – National Endowment for the Arts, New England Foundation for the Arts / National Dance Project, Joyce Foundation, Shubert Foundation, Wolf Trap Foundation, Jerome Robbins Foundation and Princess Grace Foundation – have supported ASFB’s growth.

 In January 2014, Aspen Santa Fe Ballet announced with pride the addition of Juan Siddi Flamenco Santa Fe under its arts management umbrella.
 The collaboration with the seven-year old flamenco company provides the benefits of economies of scale and other business synergies, as well as a simpatico artistic alliance.
 The addition of Juan Siddi Flamenco Santa Fe is a further expression of ASFB’s core mission.
 It represents an opportunity to celebrate cultural heritage, expand diversity, serve as a catalyst for new ventures, and play a role in fortifying a heritage art form.